mauricioaznar/nestjs-s-todo/README.md

 ### Currently implementing

-#### new features

-* filtering by public all and user todos
 * Text field custom rules
   * email
   * telephone

-#### bugs

-* todos filtering by year-month is not filtering correctly when todo is first day of the month.
+* Array item need to display an error when no item has been specified.

 ### Improvements

 * change layout to cards
-*

-### Bugs
+* filtering by public all and user todos

-* deleting a todo: when having multiple pages and when the last todo on the page is being deleted, breaks pagination.
+* (bug) deleting a todo: when having multiple pages and when the last todo on the page is being deleted, breaks pagination.

 ### Issues